A Canadian Hiker Played A Metallica Song To Scare Off A Wild Cougar — And It Worked

 “I thought it was the noisiest thing on my phone that would probably scare it, that was also the message I wanted to convey to the cougar.
 As soon as the first notes blared out it ran into the bush.”

-Despite how horrific the situation must have been for Gallant, she’s taken the experience in good spirit.
-The hiker now hopes that the terrifying ordeal puts her into contact with the band so she can thank them for their help.
+Despite how horrific the situation must have been for Gallant, she’s taken the experience in stride.
+The hiker now hopes that the terrifying ordeal can put her in contact with the band so that she can thank them for their help.

 “I would love to contact them someday and tell James Hetfield that he saved my life.”